Whitewater, Kansas: Radio

 Whitewater is served by numerous radio stations of the Wichita-Hutchinson listening market area, and satellite radio.
 See Media in Wichita, Kansas.

 Television

 Whitewater is served by over-the-air ATSC digital TV of the Wichita-Hutchinson viewing market area, cable TV, and satellite TV.
 See Media in Wichita, Kansas.

 Infrastructure

 Transportation

-K-196 highway runs along the south side of the city.
-The Oklahoma Kansas Texas (OKT) line of the Union Pacific Railroad runs through the north-west side of the city.
+K-196 highway runs along the southern side of the city.
+The Oklahoma Kansas Texas (OKT) line of the Union Pacific Railroad runs through the northwestern side of the city.

+The Missouri Pacific Railroad formerly provided passenger rail service along a route from Eldorado to McPherson although this had ended prior to 1946.
+Additionally, the Chicago, Rock Island and Pacific Railroad provided passenger rail service to Whitewater on their mainline from Minneapolis to Houston until at least 1951.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.